-Seismic Airguns: During the survey, the Langseth would deploy 36 airguns as an energy source with a total volume of 6,600 cubic inches (in3).
-The airguns are a mixture of Bolt 1500LL and Bolt 1900LLX airguns ranging in size from 40 to 220 in3, with a firing pressure of 1,950 pounds per square inch.
+Seismic Airguns: During the survey, the Langseth would deploy 36 airguns as an energy source with a total volume of 6,600 cubic inches (in).
+The airguns are a mixture of Bolt 1500LL and Bolt 1900LLX airguns ranging in size from 40 to 220 in, with a firing pressure of 1,950 pounds per square inch.
 The dominant frequency components range from zero to 188 Hertz (Hz).
 The nominal source levels of the airgun subarrays on the Langseth range from 246 to 253 dB re: 1 μPa (peak-to-peak).
-During the survey, Lamont-Doherty would plan to use the full array with most of the airguns in inactive mode.
-The Langseth would tow the array at a depth of either 9 or 12 m (29.5 or 39.4 ft) resulting in a shot interval range of approximately 35 to 170 seconds (s) (approximately 80 to 390 m; 262 to 1,280 ft) for the Aegean Sea leg and a shot interval of approximately 22 s (50 m; 164 ft) for the Hellenic subduction zone leg of the proposed survey.
+During the survey, Lamont-Doherty would plan to use the full array.
+The Langseth would tow the array at a depth of 9 m (29.5 ft) with a shot interval range of approximately 22 to 65 seconds (s) (approximately 50 to 150 m; 262 to 492 ft).
 During acquisition the airguns will emit a brief (approximately 0.1 s) pulse of sound.
 During the intervening periods of operations, the airguns are silent.

-Receiving System: The receiving system would consist of 93 ocean bottom seismometers (OBS) for the Aegean Sea leg of the proposed survey and a single 8-km (5-mi) hydrophone streamer for the Hellenic subduction zone leg of the proposed survey.
+Receiving System: The receiving system would consist of 7 ocean bottom seismometers (OBS) for each leg of the proposed survey and a single 8-km (5-mi) hydrophone streamer.
 As the Langseth tows the airgun array along the survey lines, the OBSs and hydrophone streamer would receive the returning acoustic signals and transfer the data to the on-board processing system.

-The Langseth would deploy the OBSs on the sea floor at the beginning of the proposed survey in the Aegean Sea and then recover the instruments at the conclusion of the proposed survey.
+The Langseth would deploy seven OBSs on the sea floor at the beginning of each of five survey sections, then recover the instruments and redeploy them at the next survey section.
 Each seismometer is approximately 0.9 m (2.9 ft) high with a maximum diameter of 97 centimeters (cm) (3.1 ft).
 An anchor, made of a rolled steel bar grate which measures approximately 7 by 91 by 91.5 cm (3 by 36 by 36 inches) and weighs 45 kilograms (99 pounds) would anchor the seismometer to the seafloor.
-At the time for OBS retrieval, an acoustic release transponder interrogates the instrument at a frequency of 8-11 kHz for approximately 8 milliseconds which activates the burn-wire release assembly and releases the OBS from the anchor to float to the surface.

 Multibeam Echosounder: The Langseth would operate a Kongsberg EM 122 multibeam echosounder concurrently during airgun operations to map characteristics of the ocean floor.
 The Langseth would not operate the multibeam echosounder during transits to and from the survey area, (i.e., when the airguns are not operating).
 The hull-mounted echosounder emits brief pulses of sound (also called a ping) (10.5 to 13.0 kilohertz (kHz) in a fan-shaped beam that extends downward and to the sides of the ship.
-The nominal source level for the multibeam echosounder is 242 dB re: 1 μ Pa.
+The nominal source level for the multibeam echosounder is 242 dB re: 1 μPa.

 Sub-bottom Profiler: The Langseth would also operate a Knudsen Chirp 3260 sub-bottom profiler concurrently during airgun and echosounder operations to provide information about the sedimentary features and bottom topography.
-The Langseth would not operate the sub-bottom profiler during transits to and from the survey area, (i.e., when the airguns are not operating).
+The Langseth would not operate sub-bottom profiler during transits to and from the survey area, (i.e., when the airguns are not operating).
 The hull-mounted profiler emits a ping with a dominant frequency component at 3.5 kHz.
 The nominal source level for the profiler is 204 dB re: 1 μPa.